yaxley-peaks/blog/src/rootless_root/index.md

 ## Master Foo and the Ten Thousand Lines

-Master Foo once said to a visiting programmer: “There is more Unix-nature in one line of shell script than there is in ten thousand lines of C”.
+Master Foo once said to a visiting programmer: &ldquo;There is more Unix-nature in one line of shell script than there is in ten thousand lines of C&rdquo;.

-The programmer, who was very proud of his mastery of C, said: “How can this be?
+The programmer, who was very proud of his mastery of C, said: &ldquo;How can this be?
-C is the language in which the very kernel of Unix is implemented!”
+C is the language in which the very kernel of Unix is implemented!&rdquo;

-Master Foo replied: “That is so.
-Nevertheless, there is more Unix-nature in one line of shell script than there is in ten thousand lines of C”.
+Master Foo replied: &ldquo;That is so.
+Nevertheless, there is more Unix-nature in one line of shell script than there is in ten thousand lines of C&rdquo;.

-The programmer grew distressed.
-“But through the C language we experience the enlightenment of the Patriarch Ritchie!
-We become as one with the operating system and the machine, reaping matchless performance!”
+The programmer grew distressed. &ldquo;But through the C language we experience the enlightenment of the Patriarch Ritchie!
+We become as one with the operating system and the machine, reaping matchless performance!&rdquo;

-Master Foo replied: “All that you say is true.
-But there is still more Unix-nature in one line of shell script than there is in ten thousand lines of C”.
+Master Foo replied: &ldquo;All that you say is true.
+But there is still more Unix-nature in one line of shell script than there is in ten thousand lines of C&rdquo;.

 The programmer scoffed at Master Foo and rose to depart.
-But Master Foo nodded to his student Nubi, who wrote a line of shell script on a nearby whiteboard, and said: “Master programmer, consider this pipeline.
-Implemented in pure C, would it not span ten thousand lines?”
+But Master Foo nodded to his student Nubi, who wrote a line of shell script on a nearby whiteboard, and said: &ldquo;Master programmer, consider this pipeline.
+Implemented in pure C, would it not span ten thousand lines?&rdquo;

 The programmer muttered through his beard, contemplating what Nubi had written.
 Finally he agreed that it was so.

-“And how many hours would you require to implement and debug that C program?” asked Nubi.
+&ldquo;And how many hours would you require to implement and debug that C program?&rdquo;
+asked Nubi.

-“Many”, admitted the visiting programmer.
-“But only a fool would spend the time to do that when so many more worthy tasks await him”.
+&ldquo;Many&rdquo;, admitted the visiting programmer. &ldquo;But only a fool would spend the time to do that when so many more worthy tasks await him&rdquo;.

-“And who better understands the Unix-nature?”
-Master Foo asked.
-“Is it he who writes the ten thousand lines, or he who, perceiving the emptiness of the task, gains merit by not coding?”
+&ldquo;And who better understands the Unix-nature?&rdquo; Master Foo asked. &ldquo;Is it he who writes the ten thousand lines, or he who, perceiving the emptiness of the task, gains merit by not coding?&rdquo;

 Upon hearing this, the programmer was enlightened.